-Since the #StayAtHome orders began, few artists have been at the forefront of finding their way in the new world as Nur-D. Between his streamed performance, Nur-D recorded a new release, Trapped In My Room!
+Since the #StayAtHome orders began, few artists have been at the forefront of finding their way in the new world as Nur-D. Between his streamed performances, Nur-D recorded a new release, Trapped In My Room!

 Go 95.3‘s Chaz Kangas spoke with Nur-D about everything that went into the new release.
 Check out the interview below and be sure to bump Trapped In My Room at the bottom!